tessgi/TessGiWebsite/content/news/cycle3.md

 * Starting in Cycle 3, proposals aimed at detecting small planets in 2-minute cadence data are solicited.

-The proposal are due on January 16, 2020 at 4.30pm EST.
+The proposals are due on January 16, 2020 at 4.30pm EST.